 - You will know Swift: syntax, concepts, and how to use it correctly.
 Swift can be used to program iOS, macOS, watchOS, and tvOS

 - You will be able to design your apps to look and feel according to Apple’s Human Interface Guidelines

-- Your implementation will follow the recommended design strategies: MVC, delegation, target-action
+- Your implementation will follow the recommended design strategies: MVC / MVVM, delegation, target-action

 - You will be able to use the most important frameworks in Cocoa Touch (UIKit, Foundation, SpriteKit, MapKit, AVFoundation, etc.) and can easily learn more!

 - Your will know how to make your apps interactive: animations, multimedia, graphics, sensors, etc

 This course has limited seating.
 You need to register to obtain a seat in this course.
 See the registration guide below for more information.

 Lecture 1: Introduction, Mobile Application Styles

 Lecture 2: Swift Introduction, Interface Builder, Actions and Outlets